 Happy February, everyone!
-Today, I’m sharing some vintage Valentine’s Day vignettes as part of a Vintage Valentine’s Day Blog Hop!
+Today, I’m sharing some vintage Valentine’s Day vignettes and decorations as part of a Vintage Valentine’s Day Blog Hop!
 Thank you to Amber from Follow the Yellow Brick Home for hosting!
 At the end of this post, you can find a list of all the talented bloggers sharing their vintage Valentine’s Day decor.
-Be sure to visit as many as you can for some creative Valentine ideas!
+Be sure to visit as many as you can for some creative Valentine decorating ideas!

 If you are just arriving from County Road 407 …Welcome!
 I am sure you enjoyed Cindy’s beautiful table as much as I did!
 Of course, I also adore her decorating style and her lovely blog as well!

 For my post, I decided to design two Valentine’s Day vignettes using flowers and a few vintage items…

 A few years ago, my mother-in-law handed down these very special napkins to me.
 Aren’t they beautiful?
 She embroidered them herself and I am so honored to have them in my possession.
 Since she created them when my husband was just a baby, they definitely count as vintage!
 Although she gifted me a whole set, I chose the pink and white ones for my Valentine’s vignettes.

 In my first Valentine vignette, I paired the napkins with pink tulips.